lcd1232/paddle/README.md

 ## Licensing

-One really important part: Give your project a proper license.
-Here you should state what the license is and how to find the text version of the license.
-Something like:

-"The code in this project is licensed under MIT license."
+The code in this project is licensed under MIT license.